 You can consume animal meat without contributing to animal slaughter and suffering.
-While these developments haven’t hit the market yet, they present a bright future for people who possess vegan or vegetarian leanings but can’t quite make the shift.
+While these developments haven’t hit the market yet, they present a bright future for people who possess plant-based leanings but can’t quite make the shift.
 And eventually, they will be more affordable, tasty, and convenient than meat from slaughtered animals.

 The vegetarian who lives off Cheetos and fro-yo won’t enjoy a healthy diet.
-The same goes for the vegan who limits his or her diet to potatoes and squash.
+The same goes for the plant-based consumer who limits his or her diet to potatoes and squash.